Stop a Nosebleed

 - Turn on the humidifier during dry or hot atmospheric temperature.
 Take a shower and take deep breaths to get moisture into the nose, or apply petroleum jelly inside the nose.

 - Take it easy during bowel movements.
-If you experience difficulties, take medications to soften the stool to avoid straining yourself.
+If you experience difficulties, take medication to soften the stool to avoid straining yourself.

 - Do not bend down with the head lower than the heart.